moraesvic/michelangelo/README.md

 ### Running

-You should be able to run development or production mode at the same URL (http://localhost/michelangelo).
+Development and production mode are accessible in the same path, but at different ports (http://localhost/michelangelo).
+Development mode must be run in port 7777, whereas production mode should be run in port 80, behind a reverse proxy.
 Make sure you add this to your server block in nginx:

 ```
 location = /michelangelo {